At A Glance

 Questions concerning registration and program content should be directed to the Division of Online and Continuing Education, University of Wisconsin Oshkosh, 800 Algoma Boulevard, Oshkosh, WI 54901-8623.
 Please email email@example.com or call (920) 424-1129.

-Refunds must be requested in writing to firstname.lastname@example.org within 2 weeks prior to the program start date.
+Refunds must be requested in writing to firstname.lastname@example.org within two weeks of the program start date.
 A $35 administrative fee will be charged for any cancellations and will be deducted from any refunds.

 UW Oshkosh reserves the right to cancel any program due to insufficient enrollment, as well as the right to limit enrollment due to excessive demand.
 UW Oshkosh is an Equal Opportunity/Affirmative Action institution.
 If you need special assistance and/or accommodations, please notify us by the registration deadline.
 All requests will be kept confidential.